-Recent advancements in data analytics technology have opened up a world of possibility for players in the food and beverages sector to increase their operational efficiency and delight their customers.
+Recent advancements in data analytics technology have opened up a world of possibility for players in the food and beverage sector to increase their operational efficiency and delight their customers.
 The advancements have increased to such a level that data scientists have been able to create algorithms that accurately predict the next group of items you are about to buy based on a certain group of items that were previously purchased.
 For instance, people who buy beer and plastic mugs are more likely to buy chips as their next item.
 Similarly, retailers can create relationships between specific items and accurately predict which items will be purchased next by assigning a certain level of probability.
 Market basket analysis can be used effectively to increase the overall spending from the customer by placing complimentary items close together or bundling such items at a discounted price.

-Helps in setting prices
+Helps in Setting Prices

-Market basket analysis helps a retailer to identify which SKU’s are more preferred amongst certain customers.
+Market basket analysis helps a retailer to identify which SKUs are more preferred amongst certain customers.
 For instance, milk powder and coffee are frequently bought together, so analysts assign a high probability of association compared to cookies.
-Without market basket analysis retailers would usually mark down on coffee on certain days, assuming coffee will be sold at certain times.
+Without market basket analysis retailers would usually markdown on coffee on certain days, assuming coffee will be sold at certain times.
 However, market basket analysis can point out that whenever a customer buys milk, they end up purchasing coffee as well.
 So whenever the sale of milk and coffee is expected to rise, retailers can mark down the price of cookies to increase the sales volume.

-Arranging SKU display
+Arranging SKU Display

 A common display format adopted across the supermarket chains is the department system, where goods are categorized as per department and sorted.
 For instance, groceries, dairy products, snacks, breakfast items, cosmetics, and body care products are properly classified and displayed in different sections.
 Market basket analysis helps identify items that have a close affinity to each other even if they fall into different categories.
 With the help of this knowledge, retailers can place the items with higher affinity close to each other to increase the sale.
 For instance, if chips are placed relatively close to a beer bottle, customers may almost always end up buying both.
 In contrast, if they were placed in two extremes, then the customer would just walk in the store buy beer and leave the store causing lost sales of chips.